Shakuhachi Repair & Restoration

 3. While the mortise is far more vulnerable, I always reinforce the tenon as well.

 4. Since the decorative ring must sit securely and be glued to the bamboo, a precisely-sized foundation is critical.
-The notched binding is covered with powdered stone and filed smooth.
+The notched binding is covered with tonoko (powdered stone) or similar bonding material and filed so that it is flush with the bamboo.

 5. Both sections of the shakuhachi must be sized to match each other so the rings are perfectly aligned.

-6. Silver rings are fabricated to fit the bamboo and carefully positioned on either end of the nakasuké.
+6. Brass silver plated rings are fabricated on a metal lathe to fit the bamboo after which they are silver plated.
+The new rings are carefully positioned on either end of the nakasugi.

-7. Finely-split rattan is added to the rings as a finishing touch.
+7. Finely-split rattan is added to the rings as a finishing touch, leaving only a narrow border of silver visible to the eye.

 8. The final result.